Chaim Noy

 Top of page

+My mother, Tamar Yizraeli-Noy (1926-1997), was an archeologist and prehistorian.
+She was the curator of the huge Prehistory Hall and of many temporary prehistorical exhibitions in the Israeli Museum in Jerusalem, from its inauguration (1965), until she retired, thirty tears later.
+I spent many hours during my childhood at the museum—my mother’s workplace—moving freely from the public exhibition halls (“upstairs”), to the offices, laboratories and guarded storage spaces (“downstairs”).
+These were the seventies.
+Later too, during the eighties, I visited my mother’s office often, reckoning how fortunate I was to have a mother working in the backscene of a large modern museum.
 Only recently (September 08) it occurred to me that my mother’s work in the museum, that modern epitome of performance and exhibition, had a significant influence on my current fields of interest and on my pursuits, especially on situated performance approaches.
-This occurred to me as I looked and wrote back on my Ammunition Hill ethnography, which I realized was conducted in a museum setting.
+This occurred to me as I looked back at my experience and wrote my Ammunition Hill ethnography, which I realized was conducted in a museum setting.

 I would like to dedicate this space to recollecting the memories of Tamar ("Tami," by her childhood friends), in terms of both what she has accomplished, and in terms of how her way shapes/shaped my way of working and thinking about similar issues.
 More broadly, and also more emotionally, dealing with prehistory essentially means dealing with that which has passed.
 Dealing with remains.
 And remains, contrary to common appreciation, are very heterogeneous, complex, dynamic, and even political things.